Mikenna McManus

-Mikenna McManus (born July 26, 1999) is an American professional soccer player who most recently played as a defender for of the Besta deild kvenna.
-She played college soccer for the Northeastern Huskies.
+Mikenna McManus (born July 26, 1999) is an American former professional soccer player who played as a defender.
+She played college soccer for the Northeastern Huskies before playing professionally for the Chicago Red Stars of the National Women's Soccer League (NWSL) and of the Besta deild kvenna.

 Early life

 A native of Lake Forest, California, McManus attended El Toro High School and earned three varsity letters with its soccer team.
 In 2016, she helped El Toro win the Sea View League championship and was subsequently named to the All-League First Team.
 She also played club soccer for West Coast FC.

 College career

 McManus played five seasons with the Northeastern Huskies.
 She made an immediate impact in her freshman year, starting in all but one of the 22 games she played in.
 The following season, she was named to the All-CAA second team after helping the Huskies' backline to 7 shutouts on the year.
 She had started all 22 of Northeastern's matches, leading the team in minutes played.
 On August 30, 2018, she tallied three assists in a single match as the Huskies beat Boston College in conference play.

 As a junior, McManus was named third-team All-CAA.
 In late September 2019, she was recognized as the CAA's Defensive Player of the Week after scoring her first collegiate goal versus Towson and notching two assists as well.
 She went on to score three more goals over the course of the season, setting a career high for herself.
 Two of her four goals combined for a brace in a 4–0 victory over Elon.
-The next NCAA season was postponed and shortened due to the COVID-19 pandemic, but she still managed to find success, including her first All-CAA first team award.
+The next NCAA season was postponed and shortened due to the COVID-19 pandemic, but McManus still managed to find success, including her first All-CAA first team award.

 In her fifth year, McManus continued to be effective on both sides of the field, leading her team with 4 goals and 3 assists.
 Northeastern advanced to the finals of the 2021 CAA tournament, but they were beaten by Hofstra in the championship match.
 McManus was named to the All-Tournament team for her performances.